Merging the Grade DataFrames

 This will essentially take the rows of each of the two DataFrames and match them based on the same index value, and then simply concatenate and create a new DataFrame.
 All right, so let’s call this, say,

 final_df like we had up there.
-And, you know, we should probably do this, right?
+And, you know, we should probably do this right—let’s get rid of this.
+And let’s just go back up here and do it right up here.

 There, we’ve got